AlinaGoaga/CV/README.md

 As a project manager, I worked closely with technical teams so had to find the balance between staying on budget and being on time, whilst at the same time understanding my colleagues' point of view, the complexity of the technical challenges they faced and being able to translate that back to the client and negociate on specifications.

-#### Fast, independent learner

-I've always taken initiative of my own development.
-I've had to be very resourceful in the positions I've held, since it was my job to make things happen when dealing with non standard situations (projects gone wrong, delayed etc).
-Throughout my journey in coding I have attended Codebar and Makers events, completed online courses, read documentation, bounced ideas off other developers and put everything together to help me solve the problems that I faced during the learning process.

 <a name="projects"></a>
 ## Projects